-Authenticate with the server
+Authenticating with the server

-Start a repo branch
+Starting a Repo branch

 repo start NAME .

 You can start several independent branches at the same time in the same

-Make your change
+Making your change

 git add -A